-I have been twice to the rainforest national park of Malaysia, our jewel – Taman Negara.
+I have been twice to the national park of Malaysia, our jewel – the rainforest of Taman Negara.
 It was, in fact, the first destination I chose for my first solo trip when I first decided to get back into travelling.

 Taman Negara (literally, ‘National Park’) was the first Malaysian nature park to be gazetted.
 Located in peninsular Malaysia, the park covers some of the very oldest rainforest in the world – older than the Amazon – going back 130 million years.
 I would say the oldest (and it is still widely believed to be the oldest), except that Wikipedia says Australia actually has the oldest rainforest.